 Trying to stop taking prescription sleeping pills is another danger as many people experience severe withdrawal symptoms.
 They severely alter the chemical balance in the brain, which causes detoxing from the drug to be not only painful but dangerous.
 The risk of relapse is also very common, so people can continue craving the drug months after detox.

-Once an individual who is suffering from prescription substance addiction goes to a rehabilitation center in North Carolina, the first step to recovery will be a process called detoxification.
+Once an individual who is suffering from an addiction to prescription drugs, and go to a rehabilitation center in North Carolina, the first step to recovery will be a process called detox.
 Detoxification is the medical process of slowly weaning an addicted individual off of the substance they have been abusing.
 Over time, this process eliminates drugs or alcohol from the patient’s body.

 During this process, the patient will experience physical and mental symptoms called “withdrawal symptoms.”
 The symptoms can be very painful and include things like increased heart rates, profusely sweating and even seizures in some cases.
 Once this process is all done, the individual can begin the treatment process.